catskin0106/BiomedStuff/Y3S2 SBMS3204 Neuroscience/Lecture 7 - The Auditory System.md

 - Harmonics
 	- Frequency components that are integer multiples of the fundamental frequency
 		- E.g. Middle A=440Hz while All As has a fundamental frequency of 27.5Hz (1/16)
-	- Overtones: Not necessarily frequency components
+	- Overtones: Not necessarily integral multiples
 - Formants
 	- Concentration of <abbr Title="Speaking, NOT SINGING where pitch is changed">Acoustic Energy</abbr> where a Specific Frequency is Amplified ("Mountain Ranges" in a Spectrogram)